 Second Thoughts MA is a grassroots group of disability rights advocates from Massachusetts and the region who oppose the legalization of assisted suicide as a deadly form of discrimination against disabled people.
 We demand social justice against laws, policies, and media messages fueled by a “better dead than disabled” mindset.
 We organized in 2012 to help defeat assisted suicide Ballot Question 2.
-Since then, we have successfully advocated against 5 more assisted suicide bills in the legislature, including the most recent bills.
-House Bill H.2381 never received any attention and quietly died.
-The Senate Bill, S.1384, advanced out of the Joint Committee on Public Health to the Joint Committee on Health Care Financing.
-Our focus on meetings with the Health Care Financing Co-chairs, Sen. Cindy Friedman and Rep. John Lawn, was rewarded with news that the committee marked the bill as “ought not to pass.”
-That’s the first time an assisted suicide bill has received this negative evaluation.
+Since then, we have successfully advocated against 5 more assisted suicide bills in the legislature.

 Reject Assisted Suicide